ecdye/macSubtitleOCR/README.md

 ## Overview

 **macSubtitleOCR** is a tool written entirely in Swift that converts bitmap subtitles into the SubRip subtitle format (SRT) using Optical Character Recognition (OCR).
-It currently supports both PGS and VobSub bitmap subtitles.
+We currently support both PGS and VobSub bitmap subtitles.
-The tool utilizes the built-in macOS OCR engine, offering highly accurate text recognition.
+The macOS Vision framework is used to perform OCR and typically offers highly accurate text recognition.

 For more details on performance, refer to the [Accuracy](#accuracy) section below.